|

 Down on the farm: We Brought The Bull Home

-There’s really not a lot going on down here on the farm these late summer days, other than the normal every day chores – moving the cows, milking goats, feeding chickens… Oh!
+There’s not much going on down here on the farm these late summer days other than the routine everyday chores – moving the cows, milking goats, feeding chickens… Oh!
 And making a ridiculous amount of pickles.

-One things for sure, we won’t starve this winter – even if all we eat is pickles and beef.
+One thing is for sure: we won’t starve this winter – even if all we eat is pickles and beef.

-Speaking of beef, in the interest of continuing to have plenty of it, we brought our bull home for fall breeding a week or so ago.
+Speaking of beef, in the interest of continuing to have plenty of beef, we brought our bull home for fall breeding a week ago.

-See, we have this arrangement with some friends where they keep Johnny most of the time and he breeds their cows, then we bring him home in order to breed our cows during a specific window of time.
-They like Johnny, and we like not having to keep him isolated most of the time, so it works for all of us.
+See, we have this arrangement with some friends where they keep Johnny most of the time, and he breeds their cows, and then we bring him home to breed our cows during a specific window.
+They like Johnny, and we like not keeping him isolated most of the time, so it works for all of us.

 Well, that’s changed.
-At nearly three years old, he’s still not fully grown, but he’s definitely bullish.
+He’s still not fully grown at nearly three years old, but he’s definitely bullish.
 Now you can look out over the sea of red bovine and say, “Yup, that one’s a bull.”

-Interestingly, he’s not, nor will be ever be a truly large bull by industry standards.
-One of the reasons we picked him , aside from having stellar grass-fed only genetics, was his small projected size.
+Interestingly, he’s not, nor will he ever be, a massive bull by industry standards.
+Aside from having stellar grass-fed only genetics, one of the reasons we picked him was his small projected size.

-Relatively short legs, and large rumens (bellies) are oft overlooked qualities in the beef industry.
-I’m not sure why breeding for height is so popular, but the rumen size issue is easy.
+Relatively short legs and large rumens (bellies) are oft-overlooked qualities in the beef industry.
+I’m not sure why breeding for height is so popular, but the rumen size issue is straightforward.

 Grain doesn’t take up as much space as does grass in adequate amounts.
 We grass-fed producers don’t care for wasting time feeding long legs.
-When you’re sending your beeves to a feed lot to get fat, those things don’t really matter.
+When you’re sending your beeves to a feedlot to get fat, those things don’t matter.

 Similar Posts